WellDone2094/easycli/README.md

-# Climb
+# Easycli

-## What is Climb
+## What is Easycli

-Climb is a Python package for creating powerfull CLI.
-Climb is inspired by command line tools like Git and Kubectl where commands are groupped together.
+Easycli is a Python package for creating powerfull CLI.
+Easycli is inspired by command line tools like Git and Kubectl where commands are groupped together.

 ## Installation